Curriculum Guide for The 39 Clues Book 3: The Sword Thief

-Dialog and Thoughts
+Dialogue and Thoughts

 This type of character clue is easy to find but must be translated by the reader into information about the character.
-Dialog breathes life into the character's personality.
+Dialogue breathes life into the character's personality.
 It is an opportunity to "hear" the character in the reader's mind.
 In The Sword Thief, the reader is able to "see" into Irina's mind when she thinks," They will betray you, Alistair, unless you betray them first."
 The author goes on to state, "Thoughts of human weakness always picked up her spirits..."
 Should anyone ever trust Irina?
 Why does she love human weakness?
 What do her thoughts reveal about Irina?

 Actions and Gestures

 Do actions speak louder than words?
 In characterization, actions bring another dimension to a character.
 When the characters are Cahill's, the actions might just mean more than the words they speak!
 Amy learns that Ian Kabra's actions can be deceiving in this book.
 What does this plot twist tell the reader about Amy?
 Why is she trusting?
 What does it tell us about Ian Kabra that he manipulated Amy into liking him?

 While Dan and Amy are trying to find the 39 Clues with very little luggage, their emotional baggage they carry is enormous!
 A character's psychological outlook provides the reader with clues about their actions based upon their history.
 In The Sword Thief, the reader learns more about Alistair Oh's past.
 How do his Uncle Bae's actions in the past to get to the 39 Clues shape Alistair's actions in the present?